olankens/petwards/README.md

 # <samp>OVERVIEW</samp>

-Petwards is a powerful and magical API designed to manage the Petwards Shelter, a sanctuary for fantastic beasts and their wizard caretakers.
-Whether you're handling mischievous nifflers, loyal hippogriffs, or even the occasional dragon, Petwards ensures smooth operations for shelter management, adoptions, and magical creature care.
+Petwards is a powerful API for managing the Petwards Shelter, home to fantastic beasts like nifflers, hippogriffs, and dragons.
+Built with Spring and a three-tier architecture, it streamlines shelter management, beast creation, and adoption, along with advanced filtering capabilities, all through distinct layers for presentation, business logic, and data access.

 <img src="assets/img1.png" width="49.25%"/><img src="assets/img0.png" width="1.5%"/><img src="assets/img2.png" width="49.25%"/>